couchbase/query/README.md

     * __KeyScan__: Does not perform a scan.
 Directly treats the provided keys as a scan.

-    * __ParentScan__: Used for UNNEST.
-Treats the parent object as the result of a scan.

     * __ValueScan__: Used for the VALUES clause of INSERT and UPSERT statements.
 Treats the provided values as the result of a scan.